refayathaque/azure-104-notes/README.md

 - Resource Group (RG) - Way of organizing resources in a subscription - _All resources must belong to only 1 RG_ - Good way to separate out projects & isolate resources by project - Deleting RG deletes all resources inside
 - Role assignments - E.g., (from highest access to lowest) - Owner: allows you to grant permissions to other people - Contributor: can CRUD resources they have permissions for - Reader: read only
 - Policy - Define to enforce company standards & SLAs - E.g., (built-in policies) enforce tag & its value, allowed locations, allowed VM SKUs (Stock Keeping Unit), not allowed resource types, etc. - Policy scope - Can be set at subscription level or RG
-  - Common use cases for Azure Policy include implementing governance for resource consistency (e.g., allowed VM SKUs), regulatory compliance, security, cost, and management
+  - Common use cases for Azure Policy include implementing governance for resource consistency (e.g., allowed VM SKUs), regulatory compliance, security, cost, & management
 - E.g., Subscriptions help you know which customer/client should be billed for a resource/RG if you're a digital consultancy firm servicing multiple clients
 - Management Groups - Helps you manage access, policy, & compliance by grouping multiple Subscriptions together - E.g., you can assign Users to Management Groups if, e.g., you need a User to have access to multiple Subscriptions being covered in that Management Group
 - At the lowest level you have a User (Account), & that User is part of a Tenant in AD, that Tenant has Subscriptions, & Subscriptions can get organized into Management Groups